department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

  <summary> [H3] Status of the Veteran the applicant is connected to {Story 3}</summary>

-Is the Veteran of the applicant is connected to still living? (*Required)
+Is the Veteran the applicant is connected to still living? (*Required)

 ( ) Yes, the Veteran of the applicant is connected to is still living